radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 ### The Developer Experience: Simple and Consistent Interface

 A developer sits down Monday morning with a simple goal to add an AI service to their application.
-Instead of diving into cloud provider documentation, wrestling with authentication flows, or configuring service endpoints, they can just declare their intent like this.
-I want to use a LLM model for task feedback:
+Instead of diving into cloud provider documentation, wrestling with authentication flows, or configuring service endpoints, they can just declare their intent by adding a AI resource to their application and setting a few parameters.

 {{< image src="images/ai-interface.png" alt="Screenshot of AI resource interface in VSCode" width="70%">}}

-Plus, They have access to a curated catalog of vetted AI models—from lightweight `tinyllama` for quick prototyping to production-ready `gpt-4` and `claude-3.5` for enterprise features.
-When I need to experiment with different models, I simply change one parameter in my code.
+The developer has access to a curated catalog of vetted AI models—from lightweight `tinyllama` for quick prototyping to production-ready `gpt-35-turbo` and `claude-3-sonnet` for enterprise features.
+When they need to experiment with different models, they simply change one parameter in my code.

-The best part?
-They can connect the AI service to my application using Radius connections that automatically handle all the complexity for me.
+The best part is that Radius makes connecting to the AI service inside the application very easy.
 No more wrestling with API keys, endpoints, or different authentication schemes—everything gets injected as environment variables.

 {{< image src="images/connections.png" alt="Screenshot of connections" width="70%">}}